-A Sustainable Design Assessment (including a BESS, STORM, and MUSIC assessment) for:
+A Sustainable Design Assessment (including an assessment using BESS and STORM/MUSIC or other methods) for:

-- A non-residential building with a gross floor area of between 100m2 and 1,000 m2. - An extension to an existing non-residential building creating between 300m2 to 1,000m2 of additional gross floor area (excluding outbuildings).
+- A non-residential building with a gross floor area of 100m2 to 1,000m2. - An extension to an existing non-residential building creating between 300m2 to - 1,000m2 of additional gross floor area (excluding outbuildings).

-A Sustainability Management Plan (including a BESS, STORM, Green star and MUSIC assessment) and a Green Travel Plan for:
+A Sustainability Management Plan (including an assessment using BESS/Green star,STORM/MUSIC or other methods) and a Green Travel Plan for:

-- A non-residential building with a gross floor area of more than 1,000m2. - An extension to an existing non-residential building creating more than 1,000m2 of additional gross floor area (excluding outbuildings).
+• A non-residential building with a gross floor area of more than 1,000m2

+An extension to an existing non-residential building creating more than 1,000m2 of additional gross floor area (excluding outbuildings).